 You can frost and fill the cherry cake with pure white sweetened whipped cream (I think that would be charming) or prep our simple cherry frosting recipe using a little of the cherry syrup in a simple light buttercream recipe (coming to the blog next up) .

-We also made a yummy cherry filling by boiling a cherry syrup sauce that was beat molten-hot into whipped egg whites (this filling recipe will be included with the frosting recipe up next).
+We also made a yummy cherry meringue filling by boiling a cherry syrup sauce that was beat molten-hot into whipped egg whites.

 If you get a chance to bake this old-fashioned cherry cake, I hope you’ll let us know how it goes in the Comments or on our Facebook page where we show test cakes in progress and where get tips from each other on great old-fashioned cake recipes for future baking projects.
 You may also want to follow us on Twitter @BakeThisCakecom or on Pinterest.